AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 >[!PREREQUISITES]
 >
->Ensure you have validated a [successful connection and can list data views](#connect-and-list-data-views) for the BI tool for which you want to try out this use case.
+>Ensure you have validated [a successful connection, can list data views, and use a data view](#connect-and-validate) for the BI tool for which you want to try out this use case.
 See the BI tools section for what explicit `FLATTEN` parameter options are required for a proper connection.
 >

 >[!BEGINTABS]

 >[!TAB Power BI Desktop]

+Power BI Desktop supports the following scenarios for the `FLATTEN` parameter.

 | FLATTEN parameter | Example | Supported | Remarks |
 |---|---|:---:|---|